moq-wg/moq-transport/draft-lcurley-warp.md

 Traditionally, these tracks could be muxed together into a single container or stream.
 The goal of Warp is to independently deliver tracks, and even parts of a track, so they must be demuxed.

-The simplest configuration is a single, continuous layer per track.
-This allows tracks to be prioritized during congestion, although no media can be dropped.
-The next section covers how to further split layers based on the type of media.

 ## Video